Premium Motorsports: Car No. 7 history

+Car No. 7 results

 Car No. 15 history

 In 2017, Premium Motorsports bought the charter from the No. 15 HScott Motorsports team, and the car number was changed to No. 15 as a result.
 The team got a career-best 8th in Michael Waltrip's final race in the Daytona 500, able to avoid the carnage in the 2nd half of the race.
 After Daytona, Reed Sorenson went to the No. 15.
 At Talladega and Indianapolis Joey Gase drove the No. 15 finishing 21st and 25th respectively.
 At Dover, Ross Chastain made his Cup Series debut, where he finished 20th which is the team's best non-super-speedway finish.
 Road Course Ringer Kevin O'Connell drove the No. 15 at Sonoma finishing 33rd, Gray Gaulding drove the No. 15 in the 2017 Overton's 400.
 Derrike Cope drove the No. 15 at Michigan.

 The No. 15 team returned in 2018 with Chastain driving at Atlanta.
 Chastain was to run every race in the No. 15 for the rest of the season.
 It was later announced that road course ringer Justin Marks would pilot the car at Sonoma and the Charlotte Roval with sponsorship from the Sufferfest Beer Company.
 This resulted in Chastain missing the Sonoma race, and driving the No. 7 at the Charlotte Roval.

 Chastain returned to the team in 2019, running the full season.
 After running two laps down at one point, Chastain would earn his first top-ten finish in a wild Daytona race and finished 10th.

 On November 27, 2019, NASCAR imposed penalties to Premium Motorsports, Rick Ware Racing, and Spire Motorsports for manipulating their finishing order at Homestead.
 Each team was docked 50 owners' points and fined US$50,000.
 In addition, competition directors Scott Eggleston of Premium Motorsports and Kenneth Evans of Rick Ware Racing were suspended indefinitely and fined US$25,000 each.